 Over the last several years, I’ve discovered the practicality of wearing and using sarongs (I mentioned many of these uses in my Bible devotion, The Sarong).
 In fact, I now include one in nearly all of my outdoor activities, travels, and even around the house and property.
-It’s one of three items that I find the most use for outdoors: sarong, knife, and water bottle.
-I don’t leave home without them.
+It’s one of several items that I find the most use for outdoors:

 Here’s a reminder of how to make a sarong (also known as a lungi, dhoti, or mundu): Take a piece of material about 48″ x 84″ (any size close is fine), sew the ends together, and there you have it!
 But don’t use synthetics.
 Light cotton material is more traditional and much more practical (e.g., it won’t melt if a campfire ember drifts onto it).
 Also, it’s not necessary to sew the ends together – that’s a personal preference (I like it either way).

 The following are ways I actually and regularly use sarongs (except as rarely noted).
 Some of the pictures were staged, some were in actual use.
 And, of course, they’re all hemmed with a little humor.
+Thanks to my good friend Matthew for his contributions.
 A book is clearly in the works!

 A sarong is a piece of clothing, as shown above.
 I’ve worn mine at home and around camp (both outdoor and church camps).
 They are very comfortable on hot summer days, especially when worn without a shirt, footwear, or any other clothing encumbrance.
 A sarong is regular, manly attire for millions of men worldwide.